ericrkuo/DeadCodeRemover/MILESTONES.md

 ![image](https://media.github.students.cs.ubc.ca/user/1272/files/c66cb0fd-da0e-404c-bb02-66cc6bccb8e8)

 ## Summary of Progress So Far
+- We spent a significant amount of time researching past solutions and debating pros/cons of the different projects we wanted to do.
 - Made a draft schedule of responsibilities and deadlines
 - Created a prototype playing with dynamic analysis
   - Modify AST and execute the program with modified AST